Tangy, flavorful and incredibly healthy, this spiced Indian buttermilk aka Masala Chaas recipe is one you absolutely need to try out!

 I personally love pairing it with my Indian meat curries that have a robust, spicy flavor.

-It is actually my go-to side recipe to serve with my Achar Gosht or Bhuna Gosht, or practically any other main Indian food for that matter.
+It is actually my go-to side recipe to serve with my Achar Gosht or Bhuna Gosht, served with some steaming hot turmeric garlic rice.

-Yes, you can use low fat yogurt to make the Indian buttermilk.
-It will not enjoy the same creamy flavor and taste as the one made with the full fat version, but you'll still be able to reap all the nutritional benefits.
+Yes, you can use low-fat yogurt to make the Indian buttermilk.
+It will not enjoy the same creamy flavor and taste as the one made with the full-fat version, but it'll still taste amazing.

 Looking for other recipes like this?
 Try these: